How to Start a Business in Wyoming:

 Make a list of names that you like and perform a Google search to find any conflicts with other Wyoming business names.
 Once this is done, you will need to do a trademark search to ensure that the business name that you chose has not already been trademarked.

-After you have confirmed that your business name is not trademarked, you need to check the Wyoming Secretary of State website to ensure that your business name is not the same or similar to another corporation registered in Wyoming.
+After you have confirmed that your business name is not trademarked, you need to do a Wyoming business search to ensure that your business name is not the same or similar to another corporation registered in Wyoming.

 If you are satisfied that your business name is available, you can then register it with the U.S. Patent and Trademark Office website and Wyoming Secretary of State office.
 You can also check out our guide on How to Name a Business to assist you with naming your business.